annetthomas04/adyc-website/README.md

 ## Assets

 Images are stored in `src/assets/` and imported into components.
-The hero image used by the `Hero` component is `src/assets/hero.png`.
 If you replace images, keep filenames or update imports accordingly.

 ## Deployment